joverhul/GGMD_Azure/README.md

 This software is a branch from [CBIIT](https://github.com/CBIIT/GGMD.git).
 Changes were made to the code to easily run on Microsoft Azure in an Azure Machine Learning environment.
-For specific instructions about how to use GGMD on Azure please go to https://github.com/joverhul/GGMD_Azure/blob/main/AML_instructions.md
+For specific instructions about how to use GGMD on Azure please go to [AML Instructions](https://github.com/joverhul/JTVAE_Azure/blob/main/AML_instructions.md)

 # About this GMD